Carlosvann45/Sort-and-Search/README.md

 </details>

 # Sort-and-Search
-This is a small application I built that uses multiple sorting/searching algorithems aswell as file input and output.
-I learned how to use the bubble sort, merge sort, and binary search algorithems aswell as proper usage of files in an application.
-This helped me butter understand recersion and how each algorithem worked underneath the code.
+This is a small application I built that uses multiple sorting/searching algorithms aswell as file input and output.
+I learned how to use the bubble sort, merge sort, and binary search algorithms aswell as proper usage of files in an application.
+This helped me butter understand recersion and how each algorithms worked underneath the code.

 ### Built With
 - [C# .NET framework](https://docs.microsoft.com/en-us/dotnet/framework/)